 1.7 The Licensing Authority will not take into consideration any moral objections to Gambling when considering an application for a premises licence.

+1.8 All references to the Gambling Commission’s Guidance relate to the fifth Edition (Published in September 2015 with Parts 17, 18 and 19 updated September 2016).
+These are liable to change as the Guidance is revised from time to time and, if considered necessary, this Statement of Gambling Policy will be revised to comply with any future changes to the Guidance.
+A copy of the current Gambling Commission Guidance can be found on the Council’s website.

-fifth 2 Profile of the London Borough of Havering
+2 Profile of the London Borough of Havering

 2.1 The London Borough of Havering has a rich history.
 It is located on the periphery of North East London neighbouring Essex.
 The area has good road and rail links and boasts a 3-mile river frontage.
 It is currently a major centre for regeneration and development.